Established in 1997, the shop is now into its 20th year and the 8th year under the current ownership.

 You are also likely to meet David’s daughter and co-director Alice.

-Alice graduated from The University of Birmingham with a first-class degree in Philosophy and was awarded a funded studentship for her postgraduate research.
+Alice graduated from The University of Birmingham with a first-class degree in Philosophy and was awarded a prestigious studentship for her postgraduate research.
 However, she soon realised career academia isn’t as much fun as it sounds and instead made the wise decision to move to sunny South Wiltshire.
-She honed her knowledge of real ale with Keystone Brewery, as well as working in their brewery tap The Benett (Tisbury) and former ‘Local CAMRA Pub of the Year’ The Benett Arms (Semley).
-She joined David in the shop on a permanent basis in 2011.
+She honed her knowledge of real ale with Keystone Brewery before joining David in the shop on a permanent basis in 2011.

 Although Alice remains a beer and cider enthusiast, being David’s daughter means she has been exposed to real wine from an early age.
 She is dedicated to furthering her wine knowledge, and following an eye-opening trip to Germany with our friends at ABS Wine Agencies in May 2016 has become evangelical about the joys of dry Riesling and the much-maligned Silvaner grape.

-For the past five years Alice has been honoured to judge the Great Taste Awards alongside Pete Brown, Charles Campion and a host of other critics and producers.
+For the past six years Alice has been honoured to judge beer, cider and spirits at the Great Taste Awards alongside Pete Brown, Charles Campion, Nigel Barden and a host of other critics and producers.